 R22 refrigerant is no longer produced in North America.

-The cost of R22 is rising because of the reducing supply, and will no longer be accessible for use at all by 2020.
+The cost of R22 is rising because of the reducing supply, and will no longer be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your AC equipment was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
-However, if your air conditioning system was manufactured before January 2010, you have some options:
+If your AC equipment was produced after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your AC equipment was made before January 2010, you have a few options:

-1) Invest in an upgraded, more environmentally-friendly system, which requires the approved A/C refrigerant.
+1) Invest in an upgraded, more environmentally-friendly system, which uses the approved A/C refrigerant.

-2) Call an expert to replace the parts in your current air conditioner to help make it compatible with approved A/C refrigerant.
+2) Call a professional to replace the parts in your current air conditioner to help make it compatible with approved A/C refrigerant.
 Keep in mind, this is not recommended because it could invalidate your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to have to worry about the trouble of your refrigerant being phased-out, or you don’t want to worry about the increasing costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Sunbeam Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new AC system, just in time for spring!
+If you don’t want to stress about the hassle of your refrigerant being phased-out, or you don’t want to worry about the rising costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Sunbeam Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioning system, just in time for spring!